Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 CAPCOM, do you want to verify the Quad Delta HELIUM VALVE is open, please.

-Are there other problems in the RCS, Buck?
+Any other problems in the RCS, Buck?

 Okay, is that all we've come up with for them; have we got any other recommendations?